srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 - Sign‑in: Entra ID via built‑in auth on Azure Container Apps and Functions
-- Role mapping: Entra ID groups → application roles (platform.admin, operator, reader)
-- DAB auth: Provider is set to accept Easy Auth compatible headers
+- Role mapping: Entra ID groups → application roles (platform.admin, operator, reader) -- GraphQL auth: Provider is set to accept Easy Auth compatible headers
   - Example headers: `X-MS-CLIENT-PRINCIPAL`, `X-MS-CLIENT-PRINCIPAL-IDP`
-  - DAB authorizes mutations to admins only; readers/operators are scoped
+  - The GraphQL endpoint authorizes mutations to admins only; readers/operators are scoped
 - CORS: Restrict to trusted origins in production

 Tip (local testing): The `scripts/graphql-smoke-test.ps1` simulates roles by injecting Easy Auth headers; use `-AsAdmin` for admin flows.